 Also of interest is that Stottville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Stottville who are college-educated is close to the national average for all communities of 21.84%: 18.86% of the adults in Stottville have a bachelor's degree or advanced degree.
+In terms of college education, Stottville is nearly on par with the US average for all cities of 21.84%: 18.86% of adults 25 and older in Stottville have a bachelor's degree or advanced degree.

 The per capita income in Stottville in 2022 was $32,276, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $129,104 for a family of four.
 However, Stottville contains both very wealthy and poor people as well.